Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 How to convert a Presto file to BC3: step-by-step guide

-You have the estimate in Presto.
-You built it line item by line item, with every unit cost breakdown and measurement.
-And now you need to move it to another program —TrowelApp, the developer's software, the public administration's platform— without losing a single piece of data.
+You have your estimate in Presto.
+You built it item by item, with every unit breakdown and quantity takeoff.
+And now you need to move it to another program: TrowelApp, the developer's software, the public administration's platform, without losing a single piece of data.

 The solution is to export the Presto file in BC3 (FIEBDC) format.
-In this guide you will find the complete process, step by step, and the configuration options you need to know so the file reaches its destination correctly.
+In this guide you'll find the complete process, step by step, along with the configuration options you need to know so the file reaches its destination correctly.

-Presto stores its projects in a proprietary format with the .PHZ extension.
-This file contains all the project information in a format that only Presto can read and edit directly.
+Presto saves its projects in a proprietary format with the .PHZ extension.
+This file holds all the project's information in a format that only Presto can read and edit directly.

-The BC3 file (FIEBDC), on the other hand, is the open standard for exchanging construction estimates in Spain.
+The BC3 (FIEBDC) file, on the other hand, is the open standard for exchanging construction estimates in Spain, published and maintained by the Higher Council of the Colleges of Architects of Spain at fiebdc.es.
 Any industry program that supports BC3 can import it without needing Presto installed.

 In other words: the .PHZ is for internal use in Presto; the BC3 is for sharing with the outside world.

 Not sure what the BC3 format is?
-See: BC3 file: what it is, what it is for and how it is used in project management →
+Check out: BC3 file: what it is, what it's for and how it's used in construction management →

 Why you need to convert Presto to BC3

-There are three common situations where you need to export your Presto estimate to BC3:
+There are three common situations in which you need to export your Presto estimate to BC3:

 To take part in a public tender.
 The Spanish public administration requires estimates in BC3 format.
-Exporting from Presto is the standard process for preparing tender documentation.
+Exporting from Presto is the standard process for preparing the documentation for a tender.

 How to export a Presto file to BC3: step by step